bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 | Description | REQUIRED.
 Time in relation to TimeZero defined by the *_pet.json. (e.g. 5)                                                                                      |
 | Units       | REQUIRED.
 Unit of time steps (e.g. "s") |

-### The "Plasma" section
+### Radioactivity in plasma
-This section may be omitted if discrete plasma measurements of radioactivity were not made.
-It contains information regarding discretely sampled plasma data.
+This section may be omitted if plasma measurements of radioactivity were not made.
+It contains information regarding sampled plasma data.
+If plasma measurements are available by a discrete sampler e.g. using a COBRA counter, they should be added to the *recording-blood_discrete.tsv and the values below should be added to the *recording-blood_discrete.json.
+If plasma measurements are available by a continuous sampler e.g. using an Allogg autosampler, they should be added to the *recording-blood_continous.tsv and the values below should be added to the *recording-blood_continous.json.

 | Field name  | Definition                                                                                                      |
 | :---------- | :-------------------------------------------------------------------------------------------------------------- |